aknot242/terraform-nginx-auth/README.md

 * Docker Desktop
 * Terraform
 * A GitHub account
-* An Azure account (we will be using Azure AD as our OIDC Identity Provider)
+* An Azure account (we will be using Microsoft Entra ID ([formerly Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/new-name)) as our OIDC Identity Provider)
-* Azure Active Directory configured with user accounts
+* Microsoft Entra ID configured with user accounts
 * Git
 * An F5 Distributed Cloud account